Master of Science (M.Sc)

 Who can take this programme?

-• Mid-career professionals in any field (e.g., education, health, humanitarian aid, development, or HR) with an interest to learn and integrating MHPSS.
+• Mid-career professionals in any field (e.g., education, health, humanitarian aid, development, or HR) with an interest to learn and integrate MHPSS into their career.

 • Recent graduates who are passionate about mental health and social change.

-• Educators, social workers, NGO staff, researchers, and counselors seeking advanced, interdisciplinary training to understand and incorporate mental health into their knowledge, understanding and word.
+• Educators, social workers, NGO staff, researchers, and counselors seeking advanced, interdisciplinary training to understand and incorporate mental health into their knowledge and work.

 Admission Test